pavlosant/TNA_API/README.md

 ![Screenshot](img/API_screenshot.png?raw=true "Screenshot of example execution")

-Click on the `Home` button on the top right of the screen to return to the home page where you can try the app with more record IDs if you wish.
+Click on the `Home` button on the top left of the screen to return to the home page where you can try the app with more record IDs if you wish.

 ## Testing
 The unittest python package for tests was used and the tests can be executed using: